myarichuk/Sharp.Ballistics/README.md

                 locationInfo);
 ```

-Where ShotInfo is defined as
+Where rifle.Solve() result is defined as
 ```c#
 public class BallisticSolution
     {